-- If you have a market, it's probably the early adopters - by definition, that's a niche market
+- If you have a market, it's probably just the early adopters - by definition, that's a niche market.

-- The technology will hold you back rather than power you to success
+- Technology will often hold you back rather than power you to success.

-- Every single person that comes after you will have the advantage of learning from your mistakes
+- Every business that comes after you will have the advantage of learning from your mistakes.

-People, and especially tech companies, get carried away with being first.
-But you need to think very seriously about whether 'first mover' or 'smart follower' are the best business strategies for you.
+People, and especially tech companies, get carried away with being first and forget that it’s a competitive position with pros and cons.
+Deciding to be a 'first mover' or 'smart follower' is crucial for strategic planning.

 - Consumers trust PayPal as much if not more than they trust their bank.
 Even though PayPal has been around for a fraction of the time.

-- PayPal is quicker to market with just about any kind of payment innovation going.
+- PayPal is quicker to market with just about any kind of payment innovation.

-- PayPal refuses to partner directly with banks - instead opting to partner with retailers directly.
+- PayPal refuses to partner with banks - instead opting to partner with retailers directly.